Blosxom -- one of the oldest minimalistic static blog engines

 Your plugin should live in its own namespace so that all its variables and subroutines won't conflict

 with those of other plugins.
-In Perl, this is accomplished using a package
+In Perl, this is accomplished using a package, like so:

 package sample;